- Learn

 Every organisation's digital transformation approach needs to be well prepared to accommodate the varied aspects of digitalisation.

-It requires defined purposes and objectives, an all-encompassing business plan, and a workforce ready to take on the challenges that hinder achieving the desired digital goals.
+It requires defined purposes and objectives, an all-encompassing business plan, and a workforce ready to tackle the challenges that hinder achieving the desired digital goals.

 There are two sides to digital transformation: a cultural change, starting at an organisational level and trickling down to an individual level, and a technological shift, with an infrastructural update that uses new technologies in processes and operations.